handlebars-lang/docs/src/guide/index.md

 <Example examplePage="/examples/helper-block" show="preparationScript" />

 The example creates a helper named `list` to generate our HTML list.
-The helper receives the `people` as its first parameter, and an `options` hash as its second parameter.
+The helper receives the `items` as its first parameter, and an `options` hash as its second parameter.
 The options hash contains a property named `fn`, which you can invoke with a context just as you would invoke a normal Handlebars template.